-Trash-picking saves money, helps the environment, gives the thrill of victory, and offers some cool old stuff that may be better quality than what you will find at Target, IKEA, etc. If it helps you sleep at night, you can call yourself a free-cycler or a curb surfer.
+Trash-picking saves money, helps the environment, gives the thrill of victory, and offers some cool old stuff that may be better quality than what you will find at Target, IKEA, or the rest.
+If it helps you sleep at night, you can call yourself a free-cycler, up-cycler, or curb surfer.
 Not me, I’m a old-school trash-picker / dumpster-diver, and there is no shame in my game.

-In the competitive world of dumpster diving, Spring is playoff season (unless you live near a university where the collegiate season starts in May).
+In the competitive world of dumpster diving, Spring is playoff season.
 Everyone in your neighborhood has spent the winter reading Marie Condo and watching episodes of Hording: Buried Alive, the real-estate market is starting the Spring thaw, and divorce filings reach their yearly peak.

 Do some calisthenics and put on your game-face, ’cause it’s time to score.

 Note: I had so much fun writing this post that I decided to go deeper with this topic.
 Check out my newer post, Free Stuff on the Curb: 29 tips for scoring big.